chrisstonedev/personal-website-11ty/src/projects/website.md

 ---
-title: Personal Website
+title: chrisstone.dev
 ---

-My **personal website** uses Eleventy as a static site generator.
+**chrisstone.dev** is my personal website.
+It currently uses Eleventy as a static site generator.
 It features information on talks I have presented as part of my technical speaking as well as projects I currently maintain.
 It also has a section dedicated to thoughts on various topics, ranging from summaries of certain concepts to blog-like articles.

 The website is deployed on Netlify.